encelo/nCine_14Years_Presentation/slides.md

 ## 📸 2025 - Wet Paper

 - The GGJ game is still in development and will be a new showcase for users
-  - With custom shaders, statistics, load/save settings in TOML format, joystick vibration
+  - With custom shaders, statistics, load/save settings in TOML format, music, joystick vibration
   - A dogfooding experience to make nCine better (remember the Blender Open Movies?) 🐶

 <figure class="w-[70%]">
 <img src="/img/WetPaper.png" alt="Wet Paper" />
 <figcaption>
-<a href="https://github.com/encelo/wetpaper"><strong>Wet Paper</strong></a> with the custom refraction shader for bubbles
+<a href="https://github.com/encelo/wetpaper"><strong>Wet Paper</strong></a> with the custom <a href="https://blog.maximeheckel.com/posts/refraction-dispersion-and-other-shader-light-effects/">refraction shader</a> for bubbles
 </figcaption>
 </figure>